 An AGI Timeline

 Most scientists, researchers, and AGI investors aren’t as bold as Elon Musk in predicting when we’ll achieve AGI.
-Because of the sheer breadth and depth of the issue, putting AGI on a timeline is akin to predicting when humans will inhabit Mars.
+Because of the sheer breadth and depth of the issue, putting AGI on a timeline is akin to predicting when humans will inhabit Mars (which, coincidentally, Musk is also trying to achieve).

 So what’s the likelihood of AI outstripping human intelligence?
-Well, it’s not something that anyone alive today need lose sleep over.
+Well, it’s probably not something that anyone alive today need lose sleep over.
 To dream of AGI 20 years ago, much less discuss it seriously in a professional context, was laughable.
-And even though it seems we’re not much closer to achieving AGI than we were two decades ago, the pursuit of artificial general intelligence in the AI world is undoubtedly more commonplace—and controversial—than ever before.
+And even though it seems we’re only marginally closer to achieving AGI than we were two decades ago, the pursuit of artificial general intelligence in the AI world is undoubtedly more commonplace—and controversial—than ever before.